Church of the Nativity (Manhattan)

-The Church of the Nativity was a Catholic parish church in the Catholic Archdiocese of New York, located at 44 Second Avenue between Second and 3rd Streets in the East Village neighborhood of Manhattan, New York City.
-It was established in 1842 and permanently closed in 2015.
+The Church of the Nativity was a Catholic parish church in the Archdiocese of New York, located at 44 Second Avenue between Second and 3rd Streets in the East Village neighborhood of Manhattan, New York City.
+The parish was established in 1842 and permanently closed in 2015.
+It was administered by the Society of Jesus from 1917 until its closing.

 History

-Nativity parish was founded by Rev. Andrew Byrne.
-Byrne purchased the former Second Avenue Presbyterian Church, which was dedicated by Bishop John Hughes on June 5, 1842.
+Nativity Parish was founded by the Catholic priest Andrew Byrne.
+With the authorization of Bishop John Hughes, he purchased the former Second Avenue Presbyterian Church, which was dedicated for use as a Catholic church by Hughes on June 5, 1842.
 Two years later, Byrne was named Bishop of Little Rock.
-George McCloskey was pastor for over twenty-years, until in 1869 he resigned to become vicar general for his brother, Bishop William McCloskey of Louisville.
+George McCloskey served as the second pastor for over twenty-years, until in 1869 he resigned to become vicar general for his brother, Bishop William McCloskey of Louisville.

 When St. John the Baptist Church on West 30th Street burned down in 1847, pastorship of St. John's parish was assumed by the Church of the Nativity until St. John's was rebuilt in 1851.
 On January 20, 1912, a fire broke out at Nativity, destroying the "historic organ" and interior.

 In November 2014, the archdiocese announced that the Church of the Nativity was one of 31 of its parishes which would be merged with other parishes.
-The church celebrated its final Mass on July 31, 2015.
-The church was closed on August 1, 2015, and merged with nearby Most Holy Redeemer Parish.
+The parish celebrated its final Mass on July 31, 2015.
+It was closed on August 1, 2015, and merged with nearby Most Holy Redeemer Parish.

 The church was deconsecrated in June 2017.
 The church building was sold in 2020, for $40 million to real-estate developer.
 It had been suggested by some parishioners, that the church should be turned into a shrine for Dorothy Day, co-founder of the Catholic Worker Movement and candidate for sainthood.
-The Archdiocese said they would look into the idea, but the 2017 deconsecration and subsequent sale in 2020, seemed to make it clear that the idea would not move forward.
+The Archdiocese said they would look into the idea, but the 2017 deconsecration and subsequent sale in 2020 made it clear that the idea would not move forward.